srid/modern-package-template/README.txt

 modern-package-template
 =======================

-modern-package-template is a Paste template to create an initial layout for your Python projects using modern tools and practices followed in the Python community.
+modern-package-template is a `PasteScript template`_ to create an initial layout for your Python projects using modern tools and practices followed in the Python community.
 Thus, your projects will have the following characteristics:

 1. Use Distribute_ instead of setuptools as the BDFL himself supports_ it.